BLOG

 • If you've recently increased prices or expect higher sales due to a new marketing push, factor that into your projections as well.

-Step 3: Project expected expenses
+Step 3: Project expected business expenses

 Consider these categories: